Malmont hill of Draguignan

 Climbing the Chemin de Laucate

 We take this quieter lane and after a few houses, our path runs between two high stone walls, which are supposed to prevent views of the large properties.
-After 150 meters we change from the Chemin de Laucate to the left onto the Chemin de la Calade, the walls remain and it gets even steeper.
+After 150 metres we change from the Chemin de Laucate to the left onto the Chemin de la Calade, the walls remain and it gets even steeper.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.